kjappelbaum/structure_comp/README.md

 *Warning* The code is still under heavy development!

-Small python package to efficiently remove duplicates from larger structure databases and get some statistics (and more).
+Small python package to efficiently remove duplicates from larger structure databases, sample structures and compare structures and feature databases.

 ## Acknowledgments